11 things to check when your dog is not eating, according to a trained vet

 When should I start worrying if my dog is not eating?

 Medically, we call inappetence ‘anorexia’.
 Anorexia is listed as a possible symptom for most dog illnesses, meaning it’s not specific to one disease or problem.
 It can be serious, or almost normal.
-However, with your dog’s age, behaviour and other symptoms it is possible for your veterinarian to narrow down the possibilities.
+However, with your dog’s age, behavior, and other symptoms it is possible for your vet to narrow down the possibilities.
 As long as your dog is otherwise well and is still drinking water, 24 hours without food won’t do them any harm.
 But if they start to show any of these other symptoms, seem unwell in themselves, or it goes on any longer, it’s time to see the vet.

 1. How much is your dog drinking?